-You’s research focuses on inequality, corruption, trust, and social policy, primarily in East Asia, using archival and quantitative methods.
-He has published in numerous journals, including the American Sociological Review, Political Psychology, Regulation & Governance, Journal of Contemporary Asia, Journal of East Asian Studies, Asian Perspective, Korean Journal of International Studies, Trends & Prospects (동향과전망), and Korean Social Policy (한국사회정책).
+His research focuses on inequality, corruption, trust, and social policy, including basic income and pension reform, using both qualitative and quantitative methods.
+He has published in numerous journals, including the American Sociological Review, Political Psychology, Review of International Political Economy, Regulation & Governance, Journal of Contemporary Asia, Journal of East Asian Studies, 동향과전망(Journal of Korean Social Trend and Perspective), and 한국사회정책(Korea Social Policy Review).
 His book, Democracy, Inequality and Corruption: Korea, Taiwan and the Philippines Compared, was published by Cambridge University Press in 2015, and its Korean translation (동아시아 부패의 기원: 문제는 불평등이다. 한국 타이완 필리핀 비교연구) was published in 2016.
-His new research agenda include financial and political feasibility of universal basic income (UBI).
+He is currently writing a book on a Feasible Basic Income Plan for South Korea: To Promote Freedom, Equality, and Sustainable Efficiency, and working on public pension reform.
+He is also pioneering in the use of big administrative microdata for policy research in Korea.

-Jong-sung has launched the Korea Inequality Research Lab (KIRL), with a research grant of 1.3 million dollars from the Korean Studies Promotion Service (KSPS), Academy of Korean Studies.
+Jong-sung has launched the Korea Inequality Research Lab (KIRL), with a research grant of 1.5 billion KRW (about 1.2 million USD) from the Korean Studies Promotion Service (KSPS), Academy of Korean Studies.
 Fifteen scholars participating in the lab, including economists, political scientists and sociologists, plan to write ten books on measurement, causes, consequences of inequality and social policy in Korea in comparative perspective.

 Featured Works